Visualizing Deep Neural Networks with Topographic Activation Maps: Exemplary Applications

 \section{Exemplary Applications}

-For UMAP\_PSO, which we identified as the best layouting method in Section \ref{sec:results}, we showcase exemplary use cases of our visualization.
-We demonstrate two toy applications to introduce how to use the visualization followed by a fairness application to show the real-world applicability of our technique.

-\subsection{Detecting systematic annotation errors in data sets}
+\subsection{Detecting Systematic Annotation Errors in Data Sets}

-Topographic map visualizations can be used to identify whether classification errors are caused by wrong target annotations in the data set.
-Annotation errors can occur either in training data or test data which has different effects on the topographic maps.
-We demonstrate how to use our visualization technique for two toy examples, where we deliberately introduce annotation errors in either the training or test data.
+Topographic map visualizations can be used to identify whether classification errors are caused by wrong annotations that can can occur in training data or test data.
+We demonstrate how to use our visualization technique for two toy examples, where we introduce annotation errors in either the training or test data.